binance-chain/docs-site/docs/blockchain.md

 ## Blocking

-Binance Chain uses a similar block structure as Tendermint proposes, with a size limit of 10 megabytes.
+Binance Chain uses a similar block structure as Tendermint proposes, with a size limit of 1 megabyte.
 It is expected a block will be produced on a-few-of-seconds level among validators, and can include from 0 up to several thousands of transactions.